Vovans/cleaningdata/codebook.md

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 =================
-Please also note that all about script work is in ReadMe.md in the same repo.

 Features are normalized and bounded within [-1,1] so we don't need units.